hydroper-jet/lang/spec/1.0/source/src/expressions/embed-expression.md

 const byteArray = embed "path/to/data.bin" as ByteArray
 ```

-The embed expression allows resolving files from the JWPM output directory by using the `from` clause:
+The embed expression allows resolving files from the JetWorkPM output directory by using the `from` clause:

 ```
 const byteArray = embed "path/to/data.bin" from outputDirectory as ByteArray